pulumi/examples/azure-py-webserver/README.md

 [![Deploy](https://get.pulumi.com/new/button.svg)](https://app.pulumi.com/new)

-# Azure Web Server example in Python
+# Web Server Using Azure Virtual Machine

 This example deploys an Azure Virtual Machine and starts a HTTP server on it.